dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_prerequisites.md

 Operational Insights is based on the [Elastic Stack](https://www.elastic.co/elastic-stack/).
 It can run completely in docker containers, which for example are started on the basis of the `docker-compose.yaml` file or in a Docker Orchestration framework.

-It is also possible to use existing components, such as an Elasticsearch cluster or a Kibana instance to avail of the flexibility of using, for instance, an Elasticsearch service at AWS or Azure, or use Filebeat manually installed on the API Gateway machines.
+It is also possible to use existing components, such as an Elasticsearch cluster or a Kibana instance, to avail of the flexibility of using, for instance, an Elasticsearch service at AWS or Azure, or use Filebeat manually installed on the API Gateway machines.

 {{< alert title="Note" >}}
 Operational Insights has been tested with Elasticsearch >7.10.x version.